bacalhau-project/docs.bacalhau.org/docs/references/cli/agent/version/index.md

 ---
 # Command: `agent version

-The `bacalhau agent version` command is utilized to obtain the version of the bacalhau agent.
+The `bacalhau agent version` command is used to obtain the version of the bacalhau agent.

 ## Description:
 Using this command, users can quickly retrieve the version of the agent, allowing them to confirm the specific release of the software they are using.